spdx/spdx-spec/docs/conformance.md

 effectively.

-Conformance to the Dataset profile compliance point only entails support for the Core profile.
+Conformance to the Dataset profile compliance point only entails support for the Dataset and Core profile.

 This compliance point facilitates interchange of the information about datasets produced by tools supporting SPDX.